-The United States Congress has passed appropriations bills each of the last three years that included the Rohrabacher Amendment Title: H.R.2578 - Commerce, Justice, Science, and Related Agencies Appropriations Act, 2016, which by its terms does not appropriate any federal funds to the U.S. Department of Justice for the prosecution of medical cannabis offenses of individuals who are in compliance with state medical cannabis laws.
+The United States Congress has passed appropriations bills each of the last three years that included the Rohrabacher Amendment Title: H.R.2578 - Commerce, Justice, Science, and Related Agencies Appropriations Act, 2016 ("Rohrabacher"), which by its terms does not appropriate any federal funds to the U.S. Department of Justice for the prosecution of medical cannabis offenses of individuals who are in compliance with state medical cannabis laws.
 American courts have construed these appropriations bills to prevent the federal government from prosecuting individuals when those individuals comply with state law.
 However, because this conduct continues to violate federal law, American courts have observed that should Congress at any time choose to appropriate funds to fully prosecute the CSA, any individual or business - even those that have fully complied with state law-could be prosecuted for violations of federal law.
 If Congress restores funding, the United States government will have the authority to prosecute individuals for violations of the law before it lacked funding under the CSA's five-year statute of limitations.
+The United States Congress recently passed the Leahy Amendment (which is substantially similar to the previously enacted Rohrabacher Amendment), as part of the Omnibus Appropriations Bill for fiscal year 2018.